 About the Awards

-Established to honor the memory of U.S. Senator John Heinz and to celebrate the vision and the spirit that produce achievements of lasting good, the Heinz Awards recognize individuals making contributions to the Arts, the Economy and the Environment.
-There are six recipients annually, two recipients in each of the three categories.
-Awardees receive a monetary award of $250,000 and the Heinz Awards medallion.
+The Heinz Awards were established in 1993 to honor the memory of U.S. Senator John Heinz and to celebrate the vision and the spirit that produce achievements of lasting good.
+Each awardee received a monetary award and the Heinz Awards medallion.

-The program is administered by the Heinz Family Foundation of Pittsburgh.
-Nominations are submitted by invited Nominators, who serve anonymously, and are reviewed by Jurors appointed by the Heinz Family Foundation.
-The Jurors make recommendations to the Board of Directors, which subsequently selects the Awards recipients.
+Administered by the Heinz Family Foundation, nominations were submitted by expert nominators, researched and evaluated by Foundation staff and reviewed by jurors appointed by the Foundation.
+The jurors made recommendations in each category to the board of directors, which subsequently selected the Awards recipients.

 John Heinz